Particular/docs.particular.net/servicecontrol/creating-config-file.md

 When configuring the heartbeat grace period, make sure it is greater than the [heartbeat interval defined by the plugin](/monitoring/heartbeats/install-plugin.md).

+> [!NOTE]
-Note: When monitoring multiple endpoints, ensure that the heartbeat grace period is larger than any individual heartbeat interval set by the endpoints.
+> When monitoring multiple endpoints, ensure that the heartbeat grace period is larger than any individual heartbeat interval set by the endpoints.

 ## Troubleshooting